UniVideo: Unified Understanding, Generation, and Editing for Videos: Method

 \subsection{Training Strategy}

 \textbf{Stage 1.
 Connector alignment between MLLM and MMDiT.} In this stage, we train only the MLP connector while keeping both the MLLM and MMDiT frozen.
-Training is performed on $\mathcal{O}(40)\text{M}$ pretraining samples across text-to-image (T2I) and $\mathcal{O}(10)\text{M}$ text-to-video (T2V) generation tasks, as well as an image-reconstruction task in which only images from the text-to-image dataset are fed into the MLLM and the MMDiT reconstructs the image using visual features from the MLLM.
+Training is performed on pretraining samples across text-to-image (T2I) and text-to-video (T2V) generation tasks, as well as an image-reconstruction task in which only images from the text-to-image dataset are fed into the MLLM and the MMDiT reconstructs the image using visual features from the MLLM.
 After this stage, \model can generate images and videos conditioned on text or image inputs from the MLLM.

 \textbf{Stage 2.
-Fine-tuning MMDiT on T2I and T2V.} In this stage, we keep the MLLM frozen and fine-tune the connector and MMDiT on $\mathcal{O}(10)\text{K}$ high-quality T2I and T2V samples.
+Fine-tuning on T2I/T2V.} In this stage, we keep the MLLM frozen and fine-tune the connector and MMDiT on small-scale, high-quality T2I/T2V samples.
 After this stage, \model achieves performance comparable to the MMDiT backbone that uses its own text encoder.

 \textbf{Stage 3.
-Multi-task training.} Finally, we extend training to include in-context generation (multi-ID-to-video), in-context video editing, image editing and image-to-video tasks, alongside the previous T2I and T2V tasks.
+Multi-task Training.} Finally, we extend training to include in-context generation (multi-ID-to-video), in-context video editing (modifying the input video based on a reference image, such as ID swapping, ID addition, ID deletion, or style transfer), image editing and image-to-video tasks, alongside the previous text-to-image (T2I) and text-to-video (T2V) tasks.
 We keep the MLLM frozen and only train the connector and MMDiT.
 This stage enables \model to unify a broad range of video generation and editing tasks under multimodal instruction.
-Details of task decomposition, training setting and dataset construction are provided in \autoref{tab:training_data} and \autoref{tab:training_hparams}.
+Details of training setting is provided in Appendix \autoref{tab:training_hparams}.